ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 6: Add Config Tests

 Let's add some unit tests to make sure our precompile is configured correctly.
 Config tests will be under `/precompile/contracts/helloworld/config_test.go`.
-There are mainly 2 functions we need to test: `Verify` and `Equal`. `Verify` checks if the precompile is configured correctly. `Equal` checks if the precompile is equal to another precompile.
+There are mainly two functions we need to test: `Verify` and `Equal`. `Verify` checks if the precompile is configured correctly. `Equal` checks if the precompile is equal to another precompile.
 You can check other `config_test.go` files in the `/precompile/contracts` directory for examples.
 For the `HelloWorld` precompile, you can